-In this post, we explain what FinTech is, its fundamentals, and discuss both the importance and variety of apps in the sector.
+In this post, we explain what FinTech is, and its fundamentals, and discuss both the importance and variety of apps in the sector.
 Whether you are an enterprise or a startup company, understanding the FinTech industry and what your target audience’s needs are will help you deliver the innovative products that your customers are searching for and will find beneficial to their daily financial transactions.

 FinTech is the abbreviation for financial technology.
 It refers to a set of financial services that can be delivered using technological tools.
 Although the FinTech ecosystem is a complex one where many elements come into play, users generally come in touch with it through web and mobile apps.
 This makes digital User Experience (UX) very important for the FinTech industry.

 Thanks to the growing market of financial apps, many services are now closer than ever to users.
 This has obliged many traditional brick-and-mortar banks to adapt themselves.
 It has also given rise to a whole new world of startups that compete or work hand in hand with banks.
 In the end, it is users who benefit the most thanks to the possibilities that FinTech allows.

 Many products and services can be offered through financial technology platforms.
 These are some of the most important ones: risk and asset management, transactions, forecasts, insurance, payment gateways, loans, trading, and banking services.
-Out of these, banking services is probably the one where traditional banking institutions have been focusing on, although this is changing.
+Out of these, banking services is probably the one that traditional banking institutions have been focusing on, although this is changing.